yilmazvolkan/Relica/README.md

 ## :bell: Before You Run

-It is required to add PHPMailer project to send mails since it is in local sending verification mail throws errors.
+It is required to add PHPMailer project to send mail since it is in local, sending verification mail throws errors.
-You can reach the project via [link](https://github.com/PHPMailer/PHPMailer).
+You can reach the project via this [link](https://github.com/PHPMailer/PHPMailer).
 After you download the project, you need to unzip the file, then transport 'PHPMailer' folder into your project folder, Relica PHP.

 ## :beers: Contributors